amarula/wiki-amarula/opensource/chatgpt-gerrit.rst

 Behind the scenes, the path towards enhancing the quality of ChatGPT’s responses was achieved through meticulous prompt engineering.
 This significant progression involved more than just fine-tuning algorithms; it focused on understanding the delicate dynamics of developer interactions and tailoring the responses to align with these nuances.

-Moreover, it can examine the congruence of **commit messages** with the PatchSets’ changes, ensuring that the narrative of the commit aligns with the actual modifications made.
+An additional feature allows for examining the congruence of the **commit messages** with the Patch Sets’ changes, ensuring that the narrative of the commit aligns with the actual modifications made.

 .. figure:: /images/chatgpt_patchset_review_commit_message.png